+Keep in Mind

-Keep in mind that even though you're eligible to enroll in TRS-Care, you must also take the additional step of signing up for Medicare early enough so that it takes effect the first day of your 65th birthday month.
-See the Medicare & TRS-Care section for detailed information.
+Even though you're eligible to enroll in TRS-Care, you must also take the additional step of signing up for Medicare early enough so that it takes effect the first day of your 65th birthday month.
+See the Medicare & TRS-Care section on page 11 for more details.